cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.6.1v0.1
 Agencies SHOULD either disable Google Drive for Desktop or only allow Google Drive for Desktop on authorized devices.

-- Rationale
-  - Saving directly to the cloud reduces the risk of potentially losing data, which is beneficial when dealing with sensitive information and when trying to retain certain files.
+- _Rationale:_ Saving directly to the cloud reduces the risk of potentially losing data, which is beneficial when dealing with sensitive information and when trying to retain certain files.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)